kazimkazam/todo-app/README.md

 This SPA was coded using React together with Redux.
 Express.js framework was used to handle the REST requests, and a PostgreSQL database makes the state between sessions persistent and stores authentication/authorization related data.

 To handle the design of the application, Tailwind CSS was used.
+At the moment, the application presents a responsive design considering the following screen sizes (minimum-width) breakpoints:
+- 1536px;
+- 1280px;
+- 1024px.

 The application is running on: